Second Home and Investment Property Loans

 Frequently Asked Questions

-A second home is used by you or your family as a part-time residence and is typically not rented out for income.
+A second home is used by you or your family as a part-time residence and is typically not rented for income.
+An investment property is purchased with the intent to rent it out and generate revenue.

-At that point, most borrowers choose to refinance, pay off the remaining balance, or sell the property and use the proceeds to pay off the loan.
-We’re here to help you explore your options well before that point.
+Most borrowers refinance, pay off the balance or sell the property and use proceeds to satisfy the loan.